 TC 11.
-EXHAUST 11.1 Midget class exhaust specification see class rules, exhaust rule applicable to all other classes 11.2 Exhausts fitted below the floor pan shall have saddles fitted at +- 33 (thirty-three) % and 66 (sixty-six) % of the vehicle to retain the exhaust in the event of exhaust breaking.
+EXHAUST 11.1 Midget class exhaust specification see class rules, exhaust rule applicable to all other classes 11.2 Exhausts fitted below the floor pan shall have saddles fitted at + - 33 (thirty-three) % and 66 (sixty-six) % of the vehicle to retain the exhaust in the event of exhaust breaking.
 Saddles are to be a bolt on type 11.3 Exhaust systems installed above the floor pan with tailpipes passing out through the side of the vehicle, shall do so at a maximum height of 450 (four hundred and fifty) mm measured from the ground to the top of the pipe with the vehicle parked on a level floor, with driver seated and tyres measured at racing pressures.
 The exhaust systems must be covered with an aluminum or mild steel protector plate using a material of 1.5 (one point five) mm minimum.
-11.4 Exhaust systems installed above the floor pan may not protrude more than 50 (fifty) mm beyond the body silhouette 11.5 Exhaust noise levels may not exceed 108 (one hundred and eight) decibels, this shall remain mandatory for health and environmental reasons 11.6 A fitment of an exhaust and silencer box is mandatory to saloon and Midgets classes compartment and engine, between driver's compartment and fuel cell or fuel tank.
+11.4 Exhaust systems installed above the floor pan may not protrude more than 50 (fifty) mm beyond the body silhouette 11.5 Exhaust noise levels may not exceed 108 (one hundred and eight) decibels, this shall remain mandatory for health and environmental reasons 11.6 A fitment of an exhaust and silencer box is mandatory to saloon and Midgets classes

+TC 12.
+FIRE WALLS/TUNNELS 12.1 All vehicles must have metal firewalls between the driver's compartment and engine, between driver's compartment and fuel cell or fuel tank.
 A tunnel enclosing gearbox and propshaft must extend within the cockpit of the vehicle.
-This tunnel must consist of a minimum of 1.5 (one point five) mm thick aluminum or mild steel plating only.
+These tunnels and Firewalls must consist of a minimum of 1.5 (one point five) mm thick aluminum or one (1) mm mild steel plating only.
 12.2 All firewalls/tunnels are to be constructed of metal only, plastic, fiberglass and rubber is not permitted 12.3 Fire walls will in all cases may not have any holes, other than where pipes are lead through with precise fitment Sketch - Midget Fire Wall behind the competitor